Can You Be Allergic to Hemp Hearts?

 Many manufacturers of peanuts also manufacture a mixed variety of nuts.
 So, if you eat an almond that has been mixed in with peanuts in the factory you run the risk of an allergic reaction.

 Seeds and tree nuts are handled differently.
-For example, it’s unlikely a peanut will be cross-contaminated in the factory with a coconut.
+For example, it’s unlikely a peanut will be cross-contaminated in the factory with a sunflower seed.

 Snack seeds aren’t usually stored with tree nuts and peanuts.
 During manufacturing, hemp seeds only come in contact with other hemp seeds because of quality checks and classification.
 It’s essential hemp seeds are qualified as hemp before they make it into products.
 This means they don’t get the chance to be cross-contaminated with other nuts.